Shilo/SD2-Caffeine-Mod/SECURITY_REPORT.md

 # Security Report
 Virus free scans provided by [VirusTotal](https://www.virustotal.com).
+Report includes virus scan results and checksums.
+If your antivirus software reports a virus, it is a false positive and should be reported to the antivirus company.
 To verify data integrity, use a [file checksum integrity verifier](https://en.wikipedia.org/wiki/File_verification) tool such as [OnlineMD5](http://onlinemd5.com).

 ## [1.0.5.0] - 2017-08-27